Edward William Coon: Early life

-Coon was born in Philadelphia, Pennsylvania, United States, to Ephraim Coons and Mary Ann Coons, née Partridge, on 31 July 1871, registered as Edward Willie Coons.
+Coon was born on 31 July 1871, in Philadelphia, to Ephraim Coons and Mary Ann Coons (née Partridge), registered as Edward Willie Coons.

 As a young adult, Coon began working for his father and uncle as a salesman for their company Coon Bros & Co.

 Career

 Following the collapse of the family business, Coon went into business for himself purchasing a store building in Philadelphia.

-In March 1915 Coon rented a closed cheese factory in Edwards, New York hiring W.E Walker as a cheesemaker, and opening for business on April 1.
+In March 1915, Coon rented a closed cheese factory in Edwards, New York hiring W.E Walker as a cheesemaker, and opening for business on April 1.
 By this time Coon was operating under the business name E.W.
 Coon & Co, and was among New York's best known cheese merchants having established a national reputation as a purveyor of Yankee cheeses, and having extensive business exporting cheese to England and Italy.

 In June 1915, Coon further expanded his business, purchasing the Cleveland seed warehouses in Cape Vincent, New York, and remodelling them for use as a storage plant for cheese and butter.
 The remodelling of the plant was done in a novel way, differing from that of traditional refrigeration techniques by making use of a large number of tiles to make the storage facility resemble as near as possible the hold of an ocean liner.
 The factory was burnt down in April 1921, destroying 60 carloads of Italian cheese and 300 carloads of American cheese.
 Coon was subsequently involved in long litigation involving 11 insurance companies, eventually recovering $120,000.